Something magical happens when a diverse group of young people go into beautiful, remote areas in nature together.

 We take small groups of middle and high school students into the great outdoors without technology to discover what it means to truly connect on a one-week trip.
 And through these connections, our participants learn how to be great leaders.

 BOLD/GOLD expeditions will take you to some of the most beautiful and natural places in the Southern Appalachians.

 Not only are these trips full of natural beauty, but they’ll also inspire youth to be their most courageous and confident selves as they learn new skills, make lifelong friends and challenge themselves to run towards adventure.

-Boys and Girls Outdoor Leadership Development is for all young people between the ages of 11 and 16 who are interested in an adventure that will expand their horizons, build their confidence, and challenge them in mind, body and spirit.
-If you are looking for a summer adventure like no other, BOLD & GOLD is for you.
+BOLD/GOLD is for all young people between the ages of 11 and 16 who are interested in an adventure that will expand their horizons, build their confidence, and challenge them in mind, body and spirit.
+If you are looking for a summer adventure like no other, BOLD/GOLD is for you.

-The cost to attend a 5-day BOLD & GOLD trip is $960.
-This includes food, all group gear for the excursion, transportation from base camp to the excursion destination and back, and most of the activities at base camp will be open to our group when returning from their trip.
+The cost to attend a BOLD/GOLD trip is $993.
+This includes food, all group gear for the excursion, transportation from base camp to the excursion destination and back.
+Additionally, most of the activities at base camp will be open to our group when returning from their trip.
 Financial assistance is available and no child will be turned away due to an inability to pay.

 All trips begin and end at our base camp, YMCA Camp High Harbour at Lake Allatoona, located at: 40 Old Sandtown Road, Cartersville, GA 30121

 The specific drop-off time for each trip will be provided in the welcome email.
 The course officially begins with an opening circle, and families are asked to stay for the course start.
 Upon arrival, participants will meet instructors and will be outfitted with any gear needed for their trip.